polygenea/polygenea.github.io/overview.md

 -   be ≥ 0
 -   be < _n_ + the the index of the containing Node Template the containing Expectation's `consequent`

-All nodes that could be instantiated from a Node Template (see [Instantiating Nodes from Inferences](#instantiating-nodes-from-inferences))
-MUST satisfy any constraints that apply to other nodes of that type.
-Implementations SHOULD enforce these constraints during Node Template construction but MAY delay enforcement until Inference construction instead.

-### Outline and Discussion

-Reasoning is a set of nodes.
-Node types are expressed in the following hierarchy:

--   Node

-    -   Claim

-        -   Subject

-            A tuple `(slug, source)`, where

-            -   `slug` is a datum used to uniquely identify a single subject discussed by a source.
-            -   `source` is a reference to a Source

-        -   Property

-            A tuple `(key, of, value, source)`, where

-            -   `key` is a string
-            -   `of` is a reference to a Node
-            -   `value` is a datum
-            -   `source` is a reference to a Source

-        -   Connection

-            A tuple `(key, of, value, source)`, where

-            -   `key` is a string
-            -   `of` is a reference to a Node
-            -   `value` is a reference to a Node
-            -   `source` is a reference to a Source

-        -   Tag

-            A tuple `(key, of, source)`, where

-            -   `key` is a string
-            -   `of` is a nonempty set of references to Nodes
-            -   `source` is a reference to a Source

-            Some `key`s impose restrictions on the `of` set:

-            -   `key`s "same" and "distinct" require sets of cardinality ≥ 2.
-            -   `key` "misinterpreted" requires a set of cardinality = 1 and that the node referenced in the set be a Claim.
-            -   `key` "wrong" may neither reference a Subject nor another "wrong" Tag in the `of`, unless also including the `source` of that Claim.
-            -   if `key` "wrong" references another "wrong" Tag, it may not also reference anything referenced by that referenced "wrong" Tag.
-            -   `key` "wrong" may not reference an Aggregated Subject or an OutRef.

-    -   Aggregated Subject

-        A singleton tuple `(parts)`, where

-        -   `parts` is a references to a Tag node with `key` "same" and only Subject and/or Aggregated Subject nodes referenced by its `of`.

-    -   Source

-        -   OutRef

-            A tuple `(partOf, details)`, where

-            -   `parents` is a (possibly empty) set of string ↦ references to OutRef pairs
-            -   `details` is a set of string ↦ datum pairs

-        -   Derivation

-            A tuple `(support, reason)`, where

-            -   `support` is a non-empty set of references to Claims
-            -   `reason` is a string

-        -   Inference

-            A tuple `(support, reason)`, where

-            -   `support` is an list of references to nodes
-            -   `reason` is a reference to an Expectation

-            It must be the case that the `support` matches the `antecedent` of the `reason`.

-    -   Expectation

-        A tuple `(antecedent, consequent)`, where

-        -   `antecedent` is an list of Node Queries
-        -   `consequent` is an list of Node Templates

-        A Node Query may be any Node except that

-        -   In place of any value of non-reference type _X_, the Node Query has an _X_ predicate.

-        -   In place of any value of reference type _X_, the Node Query must have either the special value `-1` or a non-negative integer _i_ such that the _i_th node in the `antecedent` is of a type that may be referenced by _X_ and _i_ is strictly smaller than the index of the Node Query that contains it.

-        A Node Template may be any Claim except that

-        -   It has the special value `-1` as its `source`

-        -   In place of any value of non-reference type _X_, the Node Template has an _X_ producer.

-        -   In place of any value of reference type _X_, the Node Query must have a non-negative integer _i_ such that both (1) the _i_th node in the list created by concatenating `antecedent` and `consequent` is of a type that may be referenced by _X_ and (2) _i_ is strictly smaller than the index of the Node Template that contains it in that concatenate list.

 Definitions and Constraints